 Improves the overall website experience for users, stakeholders, leads and clients, and so on.

 Gives your website a modern vibe with little to no effort at all.
 Our website builder allows you to add website animations without any fuss whatsoever.
-You don’t have to be a professional web designer, nor hire one, to add different types of animations to your site.
+While you don’t have to be a professional web designer to add different types of animations to your site, you might find that to hire a professional will help in achieving a more tailored and engaging user experience, especially if you're looking to create a unique brand presentation through animations.

 Website animations make your site easier to navigate, more compelling, more engaging, with a clear edge over the competition, and, eventually, more successful in its goals.
 However, before you get all feverish with web page animation, consider this: choose your animations wisely!
 It is better to keep things simple than engage in complex animations that interfere with your core web vitals, confuse the users, or create a poor user experience for first-time visitors or established clients.